Robot Operating System

 Robot Operating System (ROS or ros) is an open-source robotics middleware suite.
 Although ROS is not an operating system (OS) but a set of software frameworks for robot software development, it provides services designed for a heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly used functionality, message-passing between processes, and package management.
 Running sets of ROS-based processes are represented in a graph architecture where processing takes place in nodes that may receive, post, and multiplex sensor data, control, state, planning, actuator, and other messages.

+Overview

 Despite the importance of reactivity and low latency in robot control, ROS is not a real-time operating system (RTOS).
 However, it is possible to integrate ROS with real-time computing code.
 The lack of support for real-time systems has been addressed in the creation of ROS 2, a major revision of the ROS API which will take advantage of modern libraries and technologies for core ROS functions and add support for real-time code and embedded system hardware.

-Software in the ROS Ecosystem can be separated into three groups:
+Software in the ROS ecosystem can be separated into three groups: